CX-Box/cxbox-doc/docs/navigation/tabs/standard/basic/tab.md

 [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample3235primaryviews){:target="_blank"} ·
 [:fontawesome-brands-github: GitHub]({{ external_links.github_ui }}/{{ external_links.github_branch }}/src/main/java/org/demo/documentation/navigation/tab/typestandard/primaryviews){:target="_blank"}

+The "primaryViews" for screen.

-The "defaultView" feature lets you set a default view to open when navigating through drilldowns on a screen or selecting an option from the left-hand menu.
+The "primaryViews" feature lets you set a default views to open when navigating through drilldowns on a screen or selecting an option from the left-hand menu.
 You can also configure it to open a hidden view if needed.

+The "primaryViews" feature lets you define a sequence of views.
+If a user's role restricts access to the first view, the system automatically displays the next available view from the list.
+If none of the views are accessible, the default will be the first view specified on the screen.

 #### How does it look?
 ![hiddenview.gif](hiddenview.gif)

 #### How to add?
 ???
 Example
-**Step1** Add **hidden** = **true** for  view
+    **Step1** Add **primaryViews**  for screen

     ```json
     --8<--